Home - Historic Places & Locations - Corsica

 Politically, and with the help of Pasquale Paoli, Corsica set some interesting records.
 Its constitution of November 1755 was unique.

-And here is what Paoli's pen pal, the great Jean-Jacques Rousseau said.
+And this is a quote from Paoli's pen pal, the great Jean-Jacques Rousseau:

 JJRousseau, Social Contract, Book 2, Chapter 10.